drakkan/sftpgo/docs/service.md

 ```

 ## macOS

+The easiest way to run SFTPGo as a service is to install it from the Homebrew [Formula](https://formulae.brew.sh/formula/sftpgo).

+This section describes the procedure to use if you prefer to build SFTPGo yourself or if you want to download and configure a pre-built release as tar.

 For macOS, a `launchd` sample [service](../init/com.github.drakkan.sftpgo.plist "launchd plist") can be found inside the source tree.
 The `launchd` plist assumes that SFTPGo has `/usr/local/opt/sftpgo` as base directory.